ShaunF777/CS50x-Ground-Control-with-ESP32/README.md

 ### 4. Web Server Setup:

 A socket is created to listen for incoming HTTP requests on port 80.
-This sets up a simple web server, allowing users to interact with the ESP32 through a web interface.
+This implements a web server that handles continuous connections and allows for data exchange between the client and the server.
+In other words, allowing users to interact with the ESP32 through a web interface.

 ### 5. Threaded Functions: